Vulnerable plaque: Vulnerable plaque vs stable plaque

 The factors involved to promote either a vulnerable plaque or a stable plaque are not clear yet, however, the major differences between a vulnerable and stable plaque are that vulnerable plaques have a rich-lipid core and a thin fibrous cap in comparison with the thick fibrous cap and the poor lipid plaque present in the stable plaque.
 In case of a vulnerable plaque, this results in a larger diameter of the Artery Lumen, which means that patient's life style is not affected, however, when the thin fibrous cap breaks, this causes a prompt activation of platelets which causes the occlusion of the artery, which causes a sudden heart attack if it occurs in the coronary artery.

 Concerning stable plaques, the thick fibrous cap avoids the breaking risks, however, it reduces significantly the artery diameter which causes the cardiovascular problems related to the decreasing of vessel's diameter (this is determined by the Hagen–Poiseuille equation which explains how flow-rate is related to the radius of the vessel to the fourth power).

 Prevention

-Patients can lower their risk for vulnerable plaque rupture in the same ways that they can cut their heart attack risk: Optimize lipoprotein patterns, keep blood glucose levels low normal (see HbA1c), stay slender, eat a proper diet, quit smoking, and maintain a regular exercise program.
+Statin medications stabilize atheromatous plaques.
+Patients also can lower their risk for vulnerable plaque rupture in the same ways that they can cut their heart attack risk: quit smoking, optimize lipoprotein patterns, keep blood glucose levels in an acceptable range (see HbA1c), stay slender, eat a proper diet, and exercise.
 Researchers also think that obesity and diabetes may be tied to high levels of C-reactive protein.

+History

+The concept of plaque rupture was first reported in 1844, but the term "vulnerable plaque" was not coined until 1989.